 - Super Cover Plus, starting at R280 p/m

-For more information on the product benefits, visit the TRA Gap cover page here.
+For more information on the product benefits, please visit the TRA Gap Cover page.

-TRA has a variety of claims submission tools that include the online claim tool that can be accessed here.
+TRA has a variety of claims submission tools, including the online claim tool that can be accessed here.

 Other methods of submitting a claim include our Mobile App as well as contacting the claims department directly: https://totalrisksa.co.za/contact-us/

-TRA is proud to announce that we rank as a top Gap Cover provider according to Hello Peter.
+We proudly announce that we rank as a top Gap Cover provider, according to Hello Peter.

-It is crucial that our customer service levels remain above expectations, and we value individual feedback.
+Our customer service levels must remain above expectations, and we value individual feedback.

-Should you require more information on TRA Gap cover, you can have a look at the TRA Gap cover brochure.
-For any other queries, contact Total Risk Administrators to speak to one of the qualified specialists today.
+You can look at the TRA Gap Cover brochure if you require more information on TRA’s Gap Cover.
+For any other queries, contact Total Risk Administrators to speak to one of the qualified specialists today: www.totalrisksa.co.za